 To be eligible for participation in the Program, each property owner must file a petition with the Board requesting to add its property to the District and requesting the levy of special assessments to be used to pay or secure Program Obligations issued or used to finance Authorized Improvements.
 Each parcel of real property added to the District must have at least one Authorized Improvement.
 The petition to add property to the District shall be considered by the District in accordance with this Plan and the other District Documents.
 If the District approves the petition, it shall submit the petition to the executive officer and legislative body of the participating political subdivision in which the real property is located.
-A property owner may file more than one petition and may amend or withdraw any petition filed at any time before the petition is approved by the legislative body of the participating political subdivision in which the real property is located.
+A property owner may file more than one petition is approved by the legislative body of the participating political subdivision in which the real property is located.
 Petitions shall conform to the requirements of Ohio Revised Code Chapter 1710 and any requirements of the Board.